ulfalizer/Kconfiglib/README.rst

   the current Kconfig file, and a globbing ``source`` (``gsource``) that doubles as an include-if-exists function.

+- **Unicode support**

+  Unicode characters in string literals in `Kconfig` and `.config` files are correctly handled.
+This support mostly comes for free from Python.

 - **Windows support**

   Nothing Linux-specific is used.
 Universal newlines mode is used for both